 Here are the visual skills your child needs to excel in their academic career:

 - Visual Acuity: Visual acuity is needed for precise vision.
 This is extremely important for seeing writing on the chalkboard, learning how to read and make out letters, and reading a computer screen.

 - Hand-Eye Coordination: Hand-eye coordination refers to the way the eyes and the body work together.
 This type of coordination is important for developing skills like drawing and playing sports.

 - Focusing: A focused eye will be able to focus on one object for long periods of time.
-This is a skill used mostly when reading books, writing reports, working on math problems, and reading the chalkboard.
+We use this skill when reading books, writing reports, working on math problems, and reading the chalkboard.

 - Eye Teaming and Tracking: Eye tracking is when both eyes are working together to focus on a target.
 Eye teaming is the ability to coordinate the eyes to do so.
-This is used while reading (the eyes move back and forth along the page) and used while playing sports (the eyes lock in on a ball or player that is constantly moving).
+This is used while reading (the eyes move back and forth along the page) and while playing sports (the eyes lock in on a ball or player that is constantly moving).

 - Visual Perception: Though all of the skills mentioned are important to learning, visual perception is perhaps the most important.
 Visual perception is the skill needed to organize the words and pictures being seen and to remember what they are and what they mean.
 This is crucial for a child just beginning to learn to read.

 When a child does not have even just one of these skills, it can make their learning experience a difficult one.
 They may lose interest in learning because their poor vision is preventing them from learning effectively and efficiently.

 Parents and teachers alike should always be on the lookout for children who may have underdeveloped visual skills or vision conditions.
 Pay extra attention to children who seem to be having difficulty learning because a learning problem isn’t always due to ADHD or some other learning disability.